-With a master’s degree in public administration from the University of Pittsburgh under his belt, Eugene A. DePasquale ’02 was working as the head of economic development in the City of York when he decided he wanted to add a law degree to his academic credentials.
+With a master’s degree in public administration from the University of Pittsburgh under his belt, Eugene A. DePasquale ’02 was working as the head of economic development for the City of York when he decided he wanted to add a law degree to his academic credentials.

-But he had to support his young family and couldn’t devote himself to law school fulltime.
+But he had to support his young family and couldn’t devote himself to law school full time.

 “I couldn’t afford to take three years off,” recalls DePasquale.
 “The flexibility was critical.”

 Widener University Commonwealth Law School’s extended program allowed him to continue in his job while working toward his law degree.

 “In addition to the master’s, having a law degree was a critical step in advancing my career in doing something in the public interest,” he said.

 DePasquale praised Widener for teaching him how to think critically and applying legal principles in a practical way.
 “It was a great experience,” he said.